Core Bridging Process

 Token Handling:

-- If transferring Wrapped $M, the
+- If transferring Wrapped $M, it's unwrapped to the native $M representation.

 SpokePortal